laveeshb/azure-functions-sqs-extension/dotnet/MIGRATION_GUIDE.md

 ### Scenario 3: In-Process → Isolated Worker

-Migrating from `Azure.WebJobs.Extensions.SQS` to `Azure.Functions.Worker.Extensions.SQS`.
+Migrating from `Extensions.Azure.WebJobs.SQS` to `Extensions.Azure.Functions.Worker.SQS`.

 Follow the same steps as **Scenario 2**, but:
 - Start with simpler namespace changes